 Eoh Ottor Wǽfre

 24. Woden, or Vóden (Odin) in the Prose Edda, led his people from Thrúdheim(Gondor) to the Northlands, which he divided amongst his sons – Vegdeg (his firstborn, or at least, his first named son) took East Saxland, Beldeg took Westphalia, Sigi took Frankland, Skjöldr took Reidgothland (Jutland), and Sæmingr took Norway.
 Odin took Sweden for himself, and was succeeded there by his son Yngvi.
 From these descend the royal dynasties of most of Northern Europe – and through them, by now, the majority of its general population too.
-Counting the generations back, we find that Vóden must have reigned in the 2nd and 1st centuries BC, at which time Croatia, location of Minas Tirith, came under Roman control as part of the province of Illyricum (168 BC) – the cause, presumably, of his migration.
+Counting the generations back, we find that Vóden must have reigned in the 2nd and 1st centuries BC, during which time Austria, location of Minas Tirith, was coming under gradual Roman domination – the cause, presumably, of his migration.
 The area was finally incorporated into the Roman Empire in 16 BC, as the client kingdom of Noricum.